slarmoo/.github/profile/javascript/array/array.md

 ## ☑ Assignment

-Create a CodePen that uses arrays.
+Create a CodePen that defines a function named `testAll` that takes two parameters.
+The first parameter is an input array.
+The second parameter is a tester function that checks all the values of the input array.
+If the tester function returns true for each value in the input array, then `testAll` returns true.

+Call `testAll` with an array of strings as the first parameter and an arrow function that returns true if the input has a length greater than 3.

+Output the result of the call to `testAll` with the `console.log` function.

-When you are done submit your CodePen URL to the Canvas assignment.
+Once you are done coding, submit your CodePen URL to the Canvas assignment.

+Don't forget to update your GitHub startup repository notes.md with all of the things you learned and want to remember.

+### 🧧 Possible solution

+If you get stuck here is a [possible solution](https://codepen.io/leesjensen/pen/LYgxzKd).